Sharing Data with Children

-is both lazy and caching, you can pass the same store to multiple children.
+Because stores are lazy and caching, this just works.
+Pass the same store to multiple children:

 import {